-Lately, I have noticed an increasing number of persons filing Protection From Abuse (PFA) petitions against each other as a method to gain some sort of advantage in custody litigation.
+Lately, I have noticed an increasing number of persons filing Protection From Abuse (PFA) petitions against each other as a method to gain some sort of advantage in custody or divorce litigation.
 Unless you are involved in a bona fide abuse situation, filing a PFA is usually not productive.
 In fact, it can be counter-productive.

 Most Family Court Judges Are Sensitive to PFA Filings Used To Gain An Upper Hand In Divorce and Custody Litigation.

 Most family court judges are sensitive to PFA filings used to try to gain an advantage in divorce and child custody cases.
 If you pursue a groundless PFA against the other parent, you run the risk of looking foolish and manipulative before the court.
 This is certainly not something you want.

 Some divorce court litigants file PFA petitions as a weapon to try to evict the other person from the home, even though the filing party was not in fear, and the other person did nothing to trigger the filing of a PFA.

 Do not ask for protection for the children if you only need protection from abuse for yourself.